 Federal student loans offered by the U.S. Department of Education (ED) to help eligible students cover the cost of higher education.
 Find more information about Direct Loans below.

-Direct PLUS Loans are federal loans that graduate students can use to help pay for their degree.
+Direct PLUS Loans are federal loans that parents of dependent undergraduate students can use to help pay for college or career school.
 Find more information about Direct PLUS Loans below.

 Private (Alternative) Loans